HamStudy/hamstudy-hambook/tech2022/content/Part 2. Person/Chapter 8. Rules and Regulations/section 8-1 Operator classes etc.md

 In the US, call signs are structured as follows: [Prefix][Number][Suffix]

-> **Key Information:** A valid Technician class call sign format includes a single letter prefix (K, N, or W) followed by a region number and three suffix letters (like KF1XXX).

-For Technicians, valid call sign formats include a single letter prefix (K, N, or W) followed by a region number and three suffix letters (like *KF1XXX*). {{< link id="T1C05" >}} This is known as a "Group C" call sign.
+> **Key Information:** All Technician call signs will be either 2x3 or 1x3, from groups C or D (described below), such as KF1XXX or K1XXX.
+A Technician class operator cannot be assigned a 1x2 or 2x1 (such as W1XX or KA1X). {{< link id="T1C05" >}}

-There are four "groups" that call signs are assigned from:
+There are four "groups" that call signs are assigned from.

 **Call Sign Groups**: